spacefarers/Dropp/README.md

 pip install -r requirements.txt

 # Configure environment
-cp .env.example .env
+# Create a `.env` file (or export variables) with your Firebase Admin credentials,
-# Edit .env with your Clerk and MongoDB credentials
+# MongoDB connection string, and any other required secrets.

 # Start development server
 python run.py